AsadKhanJBNU/quinone_transfer_learning/README.md

 3. **Fine-tune and evaluate**
    Run `train_final.ipynb`: it loads the pretrained checkpoint from `saved_models/modelHomo.model`, builds train/val/test loaders from the processed graphs, fine-tunes with the chosen config, and writes metrics and plots to `results/`.

-**Note:** The pretrained file `saved_models/modelHomo.model` is not included in this repo; you must provide it (same architecture as in `models/GRNNModel.py`, trained for HOMO prediction on a larger dataset).

 ## Data Pipeline

 - **Graph_Data.py:** Converts SMILES to PyTorch Geometric graphs via RDKit; caches them under `data/<savepath>/processed/` as `train_data_set.pt` and `test_data_set.pt`.
 Molecules with no bonds are skipped and listed in `incorrect_smiles.csv`.